Banbury

-Banbury is an historic market town and civil parish on the River Cherwell in Oxfordshire, South East England.
-The parish had a population of 54,335 at the 2021 Census.
+Banbury is an historic market town and civil parish on the River Cherwell in Oxfordshire, officially part of South East England.

 Banbury is a significant commercial and retail centre for the surrounding area of north Oxfordshire and southern parts of Warwickshire and Northamptonshire which are predominantly rural.
 Banbury's main industries are motorsport, car components, electrical goods, plastics, food processing and printing.
 Banbury is home to the Jacobs Douwe Egberts factory which was previously the world's largest coffee-producing facility, built in 1964.
 The town is famed for Banbury cakes, a spiced sweet pastry.

 Banbury is located 64 mi north-west of London, 37 mi south-east of Birmingham, 27 mi south-east of Coventry and 22 mi north-northwest of Oxford.
+The parish had a population of 54,335 at the 2021 Census.

 Toponymy

 The name Banbury may derive from "Banna", a Saxon chieftain said to have built a stockade there in the 6th century (or possibly a byname from bana meaning felon, murderer), and burgh / burh meaning settlement.
 In Anglo Saxon it was called Banesburh (dative Banesbyrig).
 The name appears as Banesberie in the Domesday Book of 1086.
 Another known spelling was Banesebury in medieval times.